AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 @@@ danger
-Be aware that this is an early version and there are no doubt a lot of serious problems!
-Also, the software is changing very quickly, so it may not look exactly as it does in these pages.
+Be aware that the software is changing very quickly, so it may not look exactly as it does in these pages.
+Different screenshots have been taken using different versions of PCOT, but the differences will be minor.
 @@@

 ## Preparation